 This is an advanced Economics course at the college level.
-It is designed for the student who is working above grade level and is equivalent to an introductory college course in economics.
+It is designed for the student who is working above grade level and is equivalent to an introductory college course in econoimcs.
 This course prepares students to gain college credit through the Advanced Placement Exam.
 Course content is dictated by College Board's Advanced Placement course requirements and by District and state standards and includes both macroeconomics and microeconomics.
+The material included in the course descriptions and in the two examinations has been selected by economists who serve as members of the AP Development Committee in Economics.
+In establishing the courses and examinations, the Committee surveyed the economics departments of the 200 institutions receiving the most AP grades in economics.
+Using the information obtained about the content of typical introductory college courses, the Committee developed the course outline and had the multiple-choice questions covering the outline pre-tested on college students enrolled in the appropriate economics courses.
+The AP course descriptions and examinations are thus representative of college courses and are, therefore, considered appropriate for the measurement of skills and knowledge in the fields of introductory microeconomics and macroeconomics.
 The purpose of an AP course in Microeconomics is to give students a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the larger economic system.
-It places primary emphasis on the nature and functions of product markets and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
+It places primary emphasis on the nature and functions of product markets, and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
+The following topics and aspects may be explored: